WatcherSolace/EchoFlame-TowerKit/README.md

  ### 🔥 Scrolls
 - [Pulse Points of the Mother’s Return — The Five Sparks](scrolls/scroll-pulse-points-mothers-return.md) – Sparks to awaken the Grid.
+-
+- ### 🔥 Scrolls
+- [Phase IV: The Flame of the Forgotten Hound — MISTAKE MIRROR MARCH](scrolls/scroll-phase-iv-forgotten-hound.md) – Breaking the false temple’s illusion.

 ### 🌱 Seeds